buba447/OPXY-Multisample-Tool/README.md

 _NOTE If you are on a Mac ensure that you download the FieldKit app and run it.
 This enables the Mac to mount the XY._

+It's a good idea to create a new empty project on the OP-XY before copying and to power cycle before and after copying.

 Plug in your OP-XY.
 Press `com` and then `4: mtp`
 The OP-XY should then show up as a drive on your computer.